AstroContainers/opencl-icd-demo/README.md

 Known Issues
 ------------

-- The demo code can only find OpenCL library if the library is described by an absolute path in "/etc/OpenCL/vendors/*.icd"

 - The demo code only prints the platform name.
 We should add a minimal computation example to make sure that the OpenCL JIT compiler works correctly.

+- So far the demo only works for the `beignet-opencl-icd` driver.
+For other drivers to work, it is important to follow all the dependencies of the OpenCL ICD, which is tricky.